The best eLearning authoring tools can help you produce and deliver your courses as seamlessly and efficiently as possible to your students.

 - High license costs.

-The Articulate lineup also includes Studio ’13, which is a better option if you need to transform your PowerPoint deck into an online course.
+The Articulate lineup also includes Studio ’13, which is a better option if you need to transform and share your PowerPoint deck as an online course.

 - Use templates or create custom designs;

 - Communicate with colleagues in real-time, work on projects simultaneously and see instant changes;